The Dependence of Dark Matter Halo Properties on the Morphology of Their Central Galaxies from Weak Lensing: Results and discussion

 We divide the galaxy samples with stellar masses in the range of $11.3 < {\rm log}M_* /{\rm M_\odot} < 11.7$ into five subsamples.
 The range of their S\'{e}rsic indices $n$, the number of galaxies, and the average stellar mass are presented in Table \ref{tab:baseres}.
-Figure \ref{fig:esd} shows the measurements of ESD, with their corresponding best-fit curves and the different components of the model.
+Figure \ref{fig:esd} shows the measurements of ESD, with their corresponding best-fit curves and the different components of the model, and Figure \ref{fig:contour} shows their 68\% and 95 \% confidence level contour plots.
 It is evident that the ESD increases with higher $n$.
 The ``All'' section in Table \ref{tab:baseres} presents the fitting results for all parameters.
 To clearly show the trend of the parameters, we depict the relationship between halo mass $M_h$ and halo concentration $c$ as blue dots in Figure \ref{fig:nmc}, with the horizontal axis representing the average $n$ for each sample.
 We find that halo mass increases significantly with the increase of the ${\rm S \Acute{e}rsic}$ index, which is consistent with the conclusions from \cite{xu2022photometric}.

 Additionally, we observe a possible evidence that more concentrated galaxies (high $n$) may reside in more concentrated halos (high $c$), although the uncertainties are relatively large with current data.
 We fit the blue dots in the figure using linear relationships , yielding:

+Nevertheless, due to the large uncertainties and the strong degeneracy between the concentration parameter $c$ and the off-centering fraction $f_c$, as shown in Figure \ref{fig:contour}, higher-quality data are required to validate our findings.
+Our best-fit results suggest that only about 50\% of galaxies in our sample reside at the true centers of their halos, consistent with previous weak lensing studies using analyses \citep[e.g.][]{Luo2018ApJ, Wang2022}.
+In contrast, some theoretical studies based on semi-analytical and hydrodynamical models report lower off-centering fractions \citep[e.g.][]{Planck2013, Wang2019}.
+Further investigation is necessary to reconcile these differences and confirm the observational results.

+Assembly bias refers to the phenomenon where the clustering of dark matter halos is influenced not only by their mass but also by their formation history and surrounding environment \citep{Wechsler2006ApJ, Dalal2008ApJ}.
+This means that halos of the same mass, but with different formation processes or environments, could exhibit different halo bias.
+We also set the halo bias $b_h$ as a free parameter in the hope of detecting assembly bias, and show the ratios of the measured bias $b_h$ to the theoretical value $b_h(M_h,z)$ modeled by \cite{tinker2010large} in Table \ref{tab:baseres}.
+But for subsamples of ``All'', we do not observe a clear trend of $b_h$ or assembly bias varying with $n$.